 1. Free live lesson

-The lesson will be hosted by BBC Radio 2’s Breakfast Show host Zoe Ball, CBBC’s Rhys Stephenson and Hacker T Dog.
+The lesson was hosted by BBC Radio 2’s Breakfast Show host Zoe Ball, CBBC’s Rhys Stephenson and Hacker T Dog.
 They’ll be joined by 500 Words judges and authors Charlie Higson, Francesca Simon and Frank Cottrell-Boyce who will be providing budding writers with their top tips and advice on how to start their own 500 Words stories.
 You can watch the lesson with your class at 500 Words 2020 – Live Lesson.

 2. Free lesson plans and activity sheets

 Get creative in the classroom with fun lesson plans and easy-to-photocopy activity sheets including story inspiration, word fun, and editing support, all created by Oxford University Press.
 Download the 500 Words Learning Resource Pack.